 Drake Nelson and Mike Harold are a couple of boys Tripp meets on the cruise, and a fast friendship forms; it is maintained even after Heidi joins the group.
 The boys are best friends from Michigan, and are as close as brothers.
 Drake’s parents also come to ‘gawk’ at the water, and they drag him along, but they allowed him to bring his friend so he wouldn’t be lethargic during the trip.
 Drake is smarter than he puts on, but he is also emotional.
 Mike is a quiet kid, who basically watches from the sidelines.

 But here’s the kicker.

 During the cruise, Tripp and Heidi also meet a retired couple named Raymond and Helen Goodwin.
 These wise old souls maintain brutal honesty about what is to come while teaching Tripp and Heidi how important it is to enjoy every second while you can.
 The short-lived relationship formed between these four takes place over only two conversations, but is eternally impactful on Tripp.

 What’s the bottom line?

 Basically, this book demonstrates the extreme to which indifference and complacency can go to, and it painfully accentuates the ripple effect of gross negligence and greed.
 It clearly shows how lives are irreparably damaged, and even stolen, through the indirect actions of others, as well as the depth of evil that can live in the human heart.
-It is a story that cannot possibly have a happy ending, and that becomes more and more obvious with each page that’s turned.

 Put this book to your best science fiction books list.